JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 # Julia's Google Season of Docs Projects

-Below are the projects which have been proposed for Google Season of Docs.
+Below are the projects which have been proposed for Google Season of Docs under the umbrella of the Julia Language.
 If you have questions about potential projects, the first point of contact would be the mentor(s) listed on the project.
 If you are unable to get ahold of the potential mentor(s), you should email `jsoc@julialang.org` and CC `logan@julialang.org`.

 We at the Julia Language are committed to making the application process and participation in GSoD with Julia accessible to everyone.
 If you have questions or requests, please do reach out and we will do our best to accomodate you.